 The gap between intention and eating

 It also sets me up well for the week as it’s my least favourite exercise but once it’s done, it’s all downhill from there.
-Playing psychological games works so may as well use that to my advantage.
+Playing psychological games works, so may as well use that to my advantage.

 There are multiple studies showing just how big the difference can be between what people want to do and what actually ends up happening.

-Back to our early morning running.
+Back to your early morning running.

-We start to question whether the run is a good idea this particular morning and wonder whether it’s best to leave it to Wednesday.
+You start to question whether the run is a good idea this particular morning and wonder whether it’s best to leave it to Wednesday.

 But what has this got to do with children’s eating?